formulaicgame/fmc/README.md

 ## Fmc
 Download the game at [fmc.gg](https://fmc.gg)

-Singleplayer does not work (well) on Windows and MacOS yet, you might want to download a [standalone server binary](https://github.com/awowogei/FMC_173/releases/tag/nightly).
+Singleplayer does not work (well) on Windows and MacOS yet, you might want to download a [standalone server binary](https://github.com/awowogei/FMC_173/releases/tag/nightly) and connect through multiplayer.
-Click "connect" after running it instead of "singleplayer".
 It will be caught by Defender on Windows, and MacOS makes it hard to run unsigned executables.

 Join the [discord](https://discord.gg/VMgFmdsQ6m) if you have questions